denten-books/plain-text/6-conclusion.md

 […], but now we see that the subject controls the time of its environment" [@uexkull_foray_2010, 52].
-The computational environment before us constitutes the grounds for all higher-level interpretive activity---from reading poetry to debugging code and diagnosing a patient.
+The computational environment before us constitutes the grounds for all higher-level interpretive activity---from reading poetry to debugging code or diagnosing a patient.
 From the textual grounds of human-machine interaction it then becomes possible to derive a poetics, in the sense of a study and an art of creating one's own time: prosody, meter, harmony, cadence, and syncopation.